foxyflow/foxyflow/README.md

-- 👋 Hi, I’m Luke Fox, when not working, I enjoy programming.
+- 👋 Hi, I’m Luke Fox, I enjoy programming.
-- 👀 Looking for IT, technician, or development roles.
+- 👀 Looking for artists for a Sega game I'm working on.
 - 💞️ Checkout TowerOfPower a 2D puzzle platformer created in Unity using C#
-- Projects in the works: C SGDK retro game -- a fun way to walk away knowing how to programme; will port to SDL3 when LTS finalised;
--  and a C++ Raspberry Pico2 project when I get all the parts.
+- Interested in AI; Raspberry Pi, and AR Glasses
 - 📫 luke.davis.fox@gmail.com

 <!---
 foxyflow/foxyflow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.